caprizz08/BHAVANA_8105/README.md

 # Professional Projects Portfolio

 Welcome to my professional project showcase!
 I’m P. Venkata Lakshmi Bhavana, an ECE undergraduate from RGUKT-Ongole, passionate about VLSI Design, Embedded Systems, and IoT.
-This repository contains a curated list of my academic and independent projects.
+This repository contains a curated list of my academic and personal projects.

 ---